Eccentric anomaly

-In orbital mechanics, the eccentric anomaly is an angular parameter that defines the position of a body that is moving along an elliptic Kepler orbit.
-The eccentric anomaly is one of three angular parameters ("anomalies") that define a position along an orbit, the other two being the true anomaly and the mean anomaly.
+In orbital mechanics, the eccentric anomaly is an angular parameter that defines the position of a body that is moving along an elliptic Kepler orbit, the angle measured at the center of the ellipse between the orbit's periapsis and the current position.
+The eccentric anomaly is one of three angular parameters ("anomalies") that can be used to define a position along an orbit, the other two being the true anomaly and the mean anomaly.

 Graphical representation

 Consider the ellipse with equation given by: